-\textbf{Control Barrier Functions.} There has been extensive research on safety-critical control and motion planning with CBFs.
+\textbf{Control Barrier Function (CBF)} There has been extensive research on safety-critical control and motion planning using CBFs.
 The significant advantage of CBFs comes from their guarantees on \textit{forward invariance} \cite{xu2015robustness}, i.e., if the system trajectory is initialized in a safe set, it will never leave the set if there exists a corresponding CBF.
-The standard formulation of the CBF-based controller uses Quadratic Programs (QP) \cite{ames2016control}, which utilizes Control Lyapunov Function (CLF) for stability and CBFs for safety.
-The resulting controller is then solved point-wise in time \cite{ames2014control,wang2017safe,cheng2020safe}.
+The standard formulation of a CBF-based controller involves Quadratic Programs (QPs) and applies the generated control inputs using zero-order hold (ZOH) controllers \cite{ames2016control}, whereby each QP is constrained by a Control Lyapunov Function (CLF) for stability and CBFs for safety (see \cite{ames2014control,wang2017safe,cheng2020safe}).
 For motion planning, the first CBF-based sampling-based motion planning algorithm was introduced in \cite{yang2019sampling}.
-In contrast to \cite{weiss2017motion,shkolnik2009reachability}, the \textit{forward invariance} property from CBFs removes the requirement of explicit collision checking as all the generated state trajectory must stay within the pre-defined safety sets.
-The approach can generalize to any control affine nonlinear system, and safety sets require no assumption on linearity or convexity.
+In contrast to \cite{weiss2017motion,shkolnik2009reachability}, the \textit{forward invariance} property from CBFs removes the requirement of explicit collision checking.
+The approach can generalize to any control affine nonlinear system, and the safety sets require no assumption on linearity or convexity.
 Later works, such as \cite{manjunath2021safe, ahmad2022adaptive}, were built on top of it to improve its computational and sampling efficiency.
-Inspired by RRT$^\ast$ \cite{karaman2011sampling} and \cite{yang2019sampling}, the work in \cite{ahmad2022adaptive} implemented a rewiring procedure to improve the cost of the produced path.
-Since they have used a CBF-QP-based local planner, they do not provide optimality guarantees on the produced path.
+Inspired by RRT* \cite{karaman2011sampling} and \cite{yang2019sampling}, the work in \cite{ahmad2022adaptive}, Adaptive CBF-RRT*, implemented a rewiring procedure to improve the cost of the trajectory.
+However, the computation is costly due to the iterative calculation of the QP.